prajwal27/Hacknews/README.md

-# HACKNEWS is a Hacker Client for Android
+# HACKNEWS is a HackerNews Client for Android

 # Firebase
 Firebase Auth - for Authentication of Users.